 With just a few simple ingredients, you can create your own homemade burn salve (with honey and aloe vera.
 Honey has been used as a soothing treatment for many types of wounds over thousands of years.
 Making you own burn creams and salves is really very easy to do.
 Minor burns respond well to the nourishing oils in these home remedies.

-Make Your Own Honey Burn Salve
+Why Make Your Own Healing Burn Salve?

 All of us should keep a well stocked pantry with a few essentials on hand.
 You never know when you will need something and not be able to get to a store.